-The Office has adopted the provisions of FASB ASC 820, Fair Value Measurements and Disclosures, for assets measured at fair value.
-FASB ASC 820 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
-FASB ASC 820 requires the use of valuation techniques that are consistent with the market approach, the income approach and/or the cost approach.
+The Office has adopted the provisions of ASC Topic 820, Fair Value Measurements and Disclosures, for assets measured at fair value.
+ASC 820 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+ASC 820 requires the use of valuation techniques that are consistent with the market approach, the income approach and/or the cost approach.
 Inputs to valuation techniques refer to the assumptions that market participants would use in pricing the asset or liability.
 Inputs may be observable, meaning those that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from independent sources, or unobservable, meaning those that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
-In that regard, FASB ASC 820 establishes fair value hierarchy for valuation inputs that gives the highest priority to quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
+In that regard, ASC 820 establishes a fair value hierarchy for valuation inputs that gives the highest priority to quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
 The fair value hierarchy is as follows:

-- Level 1: Inputs are quoted prices (unadjusted) for identical assets or liabilities in active markets that the entity has the ability to access as of the measurement date. - Level 2: Significant other observable inputs are inputs other than Level 1 prices such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data.
+- Level 1: Inputs are quoted prices (unadjusted) for identical assets or liabilities in active markets that the entity has the ability to access as of the measurement date. - Level 2: Inputs are significant other observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data. - Level 3: Inputs are significant unobservable inputs that reflect a reporting entity's own assumptions about the assumptions that market participants would use in pricing an asset or liability.